chinedu2moses/chinedu-burger-app/README.md

 # Burger-App — Node, Express, Handlebars
-Home Work for The Coding Bootcamp at Vanderbilt University For this assignment, I created a burger logger with MySQL, Node, Express, Handlebars, and a homemade ORM.
+Home Work assignment for Coding Bootcamp at Vanderbilt University For this assignment, I created a burger logger with MySQL, Node, Express, Handlebars, and a homemade ORM.

 I also deployed my app to Heroku for web hosting.